- Catalog No. —

 Congress passed a bill in August 1856 to appoint a commission to “ascertain and report” on the Indian war expenses incurred by Oregon and Washington Territories, whose local governments had paid volunteer forces “in trust,” expecting federal reimbursement.
 Territorial delegate Joseph Lane had lobbied hard for the 1856 bill, which had been met with some skepticism by members of Congress who suspected the territories were inflating the costs.
 This fear was supported by reports from General John Wool, head of the Department of the Pacific, who had reprimanded the local militias for violating treaty agreements and deliberately provoking conflict with Indians for the alleged purpose of war profiteering.

 The bill did pass, however, and the U.S. Department of War in 1858 presented to Congress documentation in the form of vouchers, provided by the territories.
 Congress voted for an audit, which was completed by Atkinson and his commission in 1861.
-This document, recorded by attorney James W. Nesmith, a former superintendent of Indian affairs who, in 1861, was serving as Oregon’s senator.
+The document was recorded by attorney James W. Nesmith, a former superintendent of Indian affairs who, in 1861, was serving as Oregon’s senator.

 The entries on the schedule cover a range of expenses, from clothing and food to weapons and salaries.
 The center column lists the original claim amounts in the form of scrip; the column to the right lists the amended valued amount, as determined by the audit.
 The Remarks column identifies gaps in accounting, expenses ineligible for reimbursement, and itemized costs and pay for volunteer soldiers.